 What is hypothesis testing?

-- Hypothesis testing is an important statistical tool for making uniform decisions about a population based on sample data drawn from that population using statistical methods.
+- Hypothesis testing or null hypothesis significance tests (NHST) is an important statistical tool for making uniform decisions about a population based on sample data drawn from that population.
+The statistical methods (e.g. t test, ANOVA, Z-test, etc.) are applied on sample data to test the population null hypothesis.

-- For example, gene expression between two conditions, the yield of two plant genotypes, an association between drug treatment and patient survival, comparing a sample mean with the population mean, the effect of multiple fertilizers on plant growth, etc.
+- Some examples of hypothesis testing includes comparing a sample mean with the population mean, gene expression between two conditions, the yield of two plant genotypes, an association between drug treatment and patient survival, the effect of multiple fertilizers on plant growth, etc.

 Steps involved in hypothesis testing

 - Propose null and Alternative hypotheses based on the research questions

 - Specify the significance level (α) for rejecting or accepting (fail to reject) the null hypothesis

 - Perform the experiment and collect the data

 - Use appropriate statistical test to calculate the test statistics and p value

 - Interpret the analysis output